 - Manage visibility.
 Let the market know about your achievements.

 Types of Production and Production Systems

-- By technical elements, such as machines and tools, and organizational behavior, such as people, division of labor, and information flow.
+- Technical Elements: This includes machines, tools, and organizational behavior, such as people, division of labor, and information flow.

-- By process production versus parts production.
-Process means it undergoes a physical-chemical transformation, such as paper or cement.
-Parts means parts are made and assembled into a product.
+- Process Production versus Parts Production: Process production means the product undergoes a physical-chemical transformation, such as paper or cement.
+Parts production means parts are made and assembled into a product.

-- By lead time.
-Categories include purchase to order, make to order, assemble to order, and make to stock.
+- Lead time: Categories include purchase to order, make to order, assemble to order, and make to stock.

 The Biggest Operations Management Challenges